facebookresearch/home-robot/README.md

 ### Workstation Instructions

 To set up your workstation, follow these instructions.
-We will assume that your system supports CUDA 11.8 or better for pytorch; earlier versions should be fine, but may require some changes to the conda environment.
+HomeRobot requires Python 3.9.
+These instructions assume that your system supports CUDA 11.7 or better for pytorch; earlier versions should be fine, but may require some changes to the conda environment.

 #### 1. Create Your Environment

+If necessary, [install mamba](https://mamba.readthedocs.io/en/latest/installation.html) in your base conda environment.
+Optionally: [install ROS noetic](http://wiki.ros.org/noetic/Installation/Ubuntu) on your workstation.

 ```
 # Create a conda env - use the version in home_robot_hw if you want to run on the robot
 mamba env create -n home-robot -f src/home_robot_hw/environment.yml